 For a tank like the T-72B, the TKN-3B might be a somewhat mediocre tool compared to the PERI-R17 panoramic sight with television feed for the Leopard 2, but for an IFV like the BMP-2, it was rather remarkable.
 It wasn't stabilised, and featured only rudimentary rangefinding capabilities, and its nightvision capabilities were not competitive by 1980 (the TKN-3 first entered service in 1963), but it at least had nightvision capabilities, and it had a decently high magnification.
 Night vision came in two flavours; passive light intensification or active infrared.
 In the passive mode of operation, the TKN-3B uses its light intensification module to amplify ambient light to produce a legible image.
 This mode is useful down to ambient lighting conditions of at least 0.005 lux, which would be equivalent to an overcast, moonless and starless night.
 In these conditions, the TKN-3B can be used to identify a tank-type target at a nominal maximum distance of only 400 m, due to the resolution limit, but as the amount of ambient light increases such as on starlit or moonlit nights, the distance at which a tank-sized target is discernible can be extended.
 In dark twilight hours, the TKN-3M may be able to make out the silhouette of a tank at a distance of up to 800 m or more, but the sight is hamstrung again, this time not by the absence of light, but by the low magnification.
 Any brighter than dawn or dusk, and the image will be oversaturated and unintelligible.

 The problem with IR spotlights as a whole is that although the user can use them to spot for targets, the targets can use them to spot the user too, but from much further away.
-Because of the diffraction of light waves, anybody observing the user won't just see a circle of light either.
+Because of the diffraction of light waves, anybody observing the user won't just see a dot of light.
 If you observe a tank with its IR spotlight on, most of the tank would be brightly illuminated from miles away.
 The diffracted light does have the benefit of lighting up the ground better for the driver to see, though, so the common issue of speed control due to short visibility distance with the complementary IR periscope for the driver is slightly alleviated in battle conditions.
 If you look at the photo above, you can clearly see what I mean by this.
 The spotlight (running on a small pocket battery in this case) illuminates the apartment building, but also the most of the ground.
 If you had an infrared filter on your gunsight or rifle scope, like the PSO-1 for the SVD rifle, you could very easily see the tank and call out its position.

 Rangefinding is accomplished through the use of a stadiametric scale sighted for a target with a height of 2.7 m, which is the average size of the average NATO tank or IFV.
 The TKN-3 is unstabilized, making it exceedingly difficult to properly identify enemy tanks or other vehicles at extended distances while the tank is travelling over rough terrain, let alone determine the range.
 The left thumb button initiated turret traverse for target cuing.
 The range of elevation is +10° to -5°.
 The OU-3GA2 spotlight is also directly mechanically linked to the periscope to enable it to elevate with the TKN-3B.